 - 1/2 teaspoon thyme

-Add in onion, celery, carrots, and pepper.
+Add in onion, celery, carrots, pepper, and thyme.
 Cover and simmer 45 minutes more.

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)